svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 The Svandis application is a comprehensive toolset of features designed to give traders deeper insights into the emerging cryptocurrency market.
 The tools combine the transparency of the blockchain and the efficiency of machine learning to notify traders of market opportunities in real time.
 The screener presented by Svandis is free from bias and uses decentralization of user identities to increase trustlessness.
 The data miner works to harvest a news feed of factual and up to date data sources for users, to offer greater perspective into the blockchain space.

 The Svandis ecosystem will be an industry first — a comprehensive crypto-research and visualization platform that combines crowdsourced data and machine learning.
-Researchers earn the SVN token as a reward for researching and curating high quality information
+Researchers earn the SVN token as a reward for researching and curating high quality information, while getting educated on cryptocurrency best practices.

 This document seeks to describe how Svandis can take advantage of the transparency of the blockchain while remaining a scalable and low cost service to its user base.
 After describing the toolset and decentralized user growth, we will discuss how the solution will evolve to shift more responsibility towards an educated autonomous research community and away from a centralized software organization.